-Why everyone in a company should be aware of « psychological safety »?
+Why should everyone in a company be aware of « psychological safety »?
 How do you explain to a company that a culture of fear cannot work anymore?
-At a time were one of the main focus is to develop happiness at work, Amy Edmondson, Professor at the Harvard University and speaker at USI 2019, insists on the fact that rather than happiness, employees have to seek for dignity; it is everybody’s business, not only CEO’s.
+At a time where one of the main focus is to develop happiness at work, Amy Edmondson, Professor at the Harvard University, insists on the fact that employees have to seek for dignity rather than happiness.
+And that’s everybody’s business, not only the CEO’s.

 In the introduction of your book The Fearless Organization, you write: “no 21st century organization can afford to have a culture of fear”.
 So, the old way is an expensive way?
 How come?

 A culture of fear is indeed expensive – so long as your organization is operating in an uncertain, complex, or fast-moving market environment, where knowledge, ingenuity, and innovation are vital to long-term survival.
 This is because fear silences all but the most confident voices (rarely the smartest or most observant), and small signals of impending risks are thus discounted or ignored.

 Unless its culture is characterized by psychological safety – meaning employees believe they can speak up, raise concerns, and deliver bad news without fear of retribution—a company is at risk of serious, and unnecessary, business failures, and equally at risk of failing to innovate.
 Fear works fine in motivating the most predictable, certain, routine, individually identifiable tasks.
 But for the rest, fear’s costs are too high for any savvy manager today to use it as a tool.